What is PechaKucha 20x20?

 Can I use the PechaKucha 20x20 format at school or in the office?

-Yes, it is a great format for project reviews and presentations at schools or for internal meetings in offices.
-In these cases, you are free to use the format.
-If you want to use the PechaKucha 20x20 name or format in the context of something that is open to the public or publicized, we ask that you get in touch
+Yes, it is a great format for project reviews and presentations in the classroom or for internal meetings in offices.
+In these private situations, you are free to use the format.
+However, if you want to use the PechaKucha 20x20 name or format in the context of something that is open to the public or publicized, we ask that you get in touch

 for more details.

 Is PechaKucha Night like TED?

 Many people have said, “Oh, so you're like a local TED!”
 This is a very nice compliment, but not quite right.
 TED is brilliant, but very different from PechaKucha.
 TED is top down, PechaKucha is bottom up!
 Deanne the hooper, Astrid’s husband, or Mark’s young son might have had a tough time getting into the presentation lineup at TED, but they had some wonderful stories to share at PechaKucha Night.

 Was PechaKucha the first format like this?